Miskamyasa/react-changes-listener/README.md

 1. It accepts a `useValue` prop, which should be a function (typically a custom hook) that returns the reactive value you want to observe.
 2. It uses the provided `useValue` hook to get the current value.
-3. It optionally accepts a `key` prop.
-If provided and the value is an object, it will only track changes to the property specified by this key.
+3. It optionally accepts a `field` prop.
+If provided and the value is an object, it will only track changes to the property specified by this field.
 4. It utilizes the `usePrevious` hook to store the previous value.
-5. In each render, it compares the current value (or the specific property if a `key` is provided) with the previous value.
+5. In each render, it compares the current value (or the specific property if a `field` is provided) with the previous value.
-6. If a change is detected, it calls the `listener` function, passing the new value (or the new value of the specific property).
+6. If a change is detected, it calls the `listener` function during render, passing the new value (or the new value of the specific property).

 **Example Usage:**